RealIndrit/blender-import-openctm/README.md

 - To import: File > Import > OpenCTM (.ctm)

-**Note** Model might be scaled in weird way when imported, make sure to scale it to viewport size after importing it
+**Note** Model might be scaled in weird way when imported, make sure to scale it to viewport size after importing it, also normals might be scuffed, fix it by force a recalculate normals in Blender.

 ## Dev notes